-These delicious cheese puffs make a great savoury alternative to your afternoon tea cake or a cheesy choux pastry treat that the whole family can enjoy
+These delicious cheese and chive puffs make a great savoury alternative to afternoon tea sweet treats.

 - 60g (2oz) butter